Lumberjack Pierre

-Rejean Gagnon (born February 13, 1939) is a former French Canadian professional wrestler who is best known for his appearances with the World Wide Wrestling Federation under the ring name Lumberjack Pierre where he was the half of The Yukon Lumberjacks.
+Rejean Gagnon (born February 13, 1939) is a French Canadian former professional wrestler who is best known for his appearances with the World Wide Wrestling Federation under the ring name Lumberjack Pierre where he was the half of The Yukon Lumberjacks.

 Professional wrestling career

 Early career (1964–1975)

 Lafluer joined Dick the Bruiser's WWA in 1964 where he wrestled as a Russian Igor Volkoff.
 He left the territory in 1969.
 In 1972 he worked for International Wrestling Enterprise in Japan as Buffalo Zarnoff.
 Also he worked in Portland, Vancouver, Montreal and Minnesota.

 Various promotions (1975–1978)

 He made his debut in 1975 in the San Francisco territory of NWA as Soldier Lebeouf.
 He was not successful in San Francisco territory, so he left it after a short time.
 He wrestled with Nick Gulas and Jerry Jarrett in CWA Memphis as The Russian Stomper.
 He used the same gimmick in Jim Crockett's Mid-Atlantic territory.

 He returned to Indianapolis, where the first fame rose when he started the gimmick Private Zarinoff Lebeouf as part of the tag team Legionnaires.
 He replaced Private Don Fargo and teamed with Sgt.
 Jacques Goulet.
 Fargo and Goulet had a fight.
 Due to this, Fargo left WWA and Zarinoff had to replace him as Goulet's partner.